 Puella Magi Madoka Magica the Movie: Rebellion uses Madoka and Homura's relationship to contrast different kinds of love.
 Madoka's love is extroverted, indiscriminate and conventionally selfless, an emotion that empowers other people; Homura's love is introverted, fixed entirely on one person and dangerously intense- an emotion that empowers herself.
 (Note that this does not make Homura evil.)
 Both girls have essentially the same goals, but different methods of reaching them.
 Which is why it's really unfortunate that they can't work together.

 In Sailor Moon Crystal, Venus is Kunzite's foil.
 Both were renowned guard-captains during the Silver Millenium; both were sworn to protect a different line of royalty.
 But when evil (here personified as Queen Beryl) beckoned, Venus upheld her duty while Kunzite abandoned it.
-One Time Skip later, they're mortal enemies.
+One Reincarnation later, they're mortal enemies.

 Close examination of the 90s anime has shown Usagi and Zoisite to be foils as well as shadow archetypes.
 Both are childish and impatient, the youngest of their respective groups and in need of the most guidance and completely obsessed with the ones they love.
 But while Usagi is slowly revealed to be The Messiah, Zoisite showcases the darker side of this personality type, leading to his downfall.